uceewl4/AMLS_assignment23_24-SN23043574/README.md

     --npz: whether download npz data, default False. **<font color=red>only used for the other project where you don't have any data and want to check the process of data preprocessing.</font>**

-    --multilabels: whether set multilabels scenario, default False.  **only used for task B MLP and CNN.**
+    --multilabel: whether set multilabels scenario, default False.  **only used for task B MLP and CNN.**

   <p><code>python main.py --task A --method SVM</code></p>
   <p><code>python main.py --task A --method MLP --batch_size 32 --epochs 10 --lr 0.001</code></p>